Admission Frequently Asked Questions (FAQ)

 All students must complete an online application and pay an application fee; additional requirements vary by college and student type.

-• First Time in College students:
+• First-Time in College Applicants:

 • First-time students who apply to the Community College must send UDC their high school transcripts

-• First-time students who apply to the Flagship must submit their high school transcripts and official SAT or ACT scores
+• First-time students who apply to the Flagship must submit their high school transcripts and official SAT or ACT scores (test optional effective fall 2020)

-• Transfer and Re-admit students:
+• Transfer and Re-admit Applicants:

 • Applicants to either the Community College or Flagship must submit transcripts from all previously attended colleges.
 Students who have earned less than 30 college credits should submit their high school transcripts as well.

-• Attention Transfer Applicants to UDC: If you have or will request Financial Aid (via FAFSA), the University requires--- for financial aid purposes --- verification of high school completion.
+• Attention Transfer Applicants to UDC: If you have or will request Financial Aid (via FAFSA), the University requires— for financial aid purposes — verification of high school completion.

 In addition to your college transcripts, please submit a high school transcript or GED transcript to complete your admissions application.
 This applies to Transfer applicants who intend to request UDC Financial Aid.
-You will be denied packaging for Financial Aid if your high school transcript is not on file!

-• International students:
+• International Applicants:

-• Applicants to either the Community College or Flagship must submit transcripts from all institutions attended as well as all documents required for entry into the United States.
+• Applicants to either the Community College or Flagship must submit evaluated transcripts www.naces.org/members from all institutions attended as well as all documents required for entry into the United States.
 International students should review the complete list of requirements on the international student page of the admissions website.

 • Applicants to either the Community College or Flagship must submit either a high school transcript, current college transcript, or a letter from their current college showing good academic standing

-• Graduate students:
+• Graduate Students:

 • In general, graduate students must submit their college transcripts, a personal statement, and official GRE or GMAT scores.
 Additional requirements vary by program.
+For more information, please visit www.udc.edu/admissions/graduate/.

 For additional details on application requirements, please view the step-by-step guides found on the admissions website for your student type.

-Your Application is incomplete until ALL REQUIRED DOCUMENTS are received by Admissions.
+Your Application is incomplete until all required documents are received by Admissions.

 What are official test scores?